-The unpaved approach to the Snake River overlook above Caldron Linn might be rough and could require a high clearance vehicle.
+Caldron Linn.
+Note, the unpaved approach to the Snake River overlook from where it can be accessed might be rough and could require a high clearance vehicle.
 The Bureau of Land Management recommends four-wheel drive for the final half-mile descent to the river.
+With parking available at the overlook, an alternative is to hike the road from the overlook to the canyon floor.
+At the bottom of the canyon, the first parking area on the right contains a network of footpaths that spread out in various directions.
+To find a path to the caldron, follow the roar of water.
+Children must be closely supervised here, as the footpaths are rough and run along the unprotected rim of the river gorge.

-The road from the overlook to the river can be hiked, instead.
-If not continuing to Caldron Linn, skip to site entry A-22.
-Otherwise, after about 5 miles on U.S.-30 from Milner Dam, cross a large canal and turn north (right) onto 4625 East.
+Directions: Drive about 5 miles on U.S.-30 from Milner Dam, cross a large canal and turn north (right) onto 4625 East.
 Continue across the railroad tracks about 0.7 mile ahead.
 Bear west (left) at the end of the road onto 3425 North and follow the road along the canyon rim to a Y intersection.
 The roads here are unsigned.
 Bear right, descend into the canyon, and set your vehicle's trip odometer at the bridge.
 Cross the Snake River and climb the switchbacks out of the canyon.
 About 1.2 miles beyond the bridge, turn east (right) onto 1500 South, a good unpaved road with a Bureau of Land Management sign at the turn.
 About a mile beyond that is a Bureau of Land Management sign to Caldron Linn.
 Turn south (right) there and continue to the canyon rim.
-The Bureau of Land Management recommends that only fourwheel-drive vehicles continue down to the river; otherwise, park at the overlook and hike down to the river.
-At the canyon floor, follow the main road around the hairpin turn to the left and enter the first parking area on the right.
-A network of footpaths spreads out in various directions; to find a path to the caldron, follow the roar of water.
-Children must be closely supervised here, as rough footpaths run along the unprotected rim of the river gorge.
-From here, return to U.S.-30 and continue west to Rock Creek.
+For the last half mile to the river, the road becomes rough, with four-wheel drive recommended.
+Follow it either by foot or vehicle as it descends to the canyon floor.
+Remain on the main road as it goes around the hairpin turn to the left.
+Then, turn into the first parking area on the right to access the paths to Caldron Linn.
+Once done with your visit, return to U.S.-30 and continue west to Rock Creek.

 A-22.
-Rock Creek (Stricker) Store and Stage Station (north of Rock Creek, ID) was a busy place on the Oregon Trail, with a farm, trading post, jail, stage station, saloon, cemetery, and a community of Chinese laborers adding to the bustle of trail traffic.
+Rock Creek (Stricker) Store and Stage Station (north of

+Rock Creek, ID) was a busy place on the Oregon Trail, with a farm, trading post, jail, stage station, saloon, cemetery, and a community of Chinese laborers adding to the bustle of trail traffic.
 The site also was a popular emigrant campground.
-Today the National Register property, also known as the Stricker Store and Homesite, is managed by the Idaho State Historical Society and the Friends of Stricker Ranch, Inc. The site is open daily for self-guided tours; the historic farmhouse is open April 1-Oct.
-31, Sundays only, 1-5 p.m.
-Free.
+Today the National Register property, also known as the Stricker Store and

+Homesite, is managed by the Idaho State Historical Society and the

+Friends of Stricker Ranch, Inc. The site is open for self-guided tours and the historic farmhouse is open for viewing.

 Directions: South of Murtaugh, U.S.-30 begins a wide sweep to the northwest.
 Leave the highway there, continuing due west onto 3300 North.
 In about 2.5 miles, the road ends at an intersection.
 Turn south (left) onto 4200 Road East and drive 1 mile, then turn west (right) onto 3200 North.
 Continue west approximately 5 miles to the Rock Creek/Stricker Site.
 The pullout, on the left, looks like a ranch entrance and the site sign is parallel to the road.
 Park at the entrance and continue on foot through the unlocked gate.
 To return to U.S.-30, turn east (right) onto 3200 Road, then turn north (left) onto Road G-3 at the next intersection.
 At Hansen, continue west on U.S.-30.